poteto/hiring-without-whiteboards/README.md

 ---

+## 0 - 9

+- [1000.software](https://www.1000.software/careers) | Krakow, Poland and Remote | Series of 2 interviews first on soft skills, second on technical skills (how to build things, how to solve specific, real world problem, best practice) and meeting with a team leader.
+Sometimes a take home, simple project.

 ## A - C

 - [Aalyria](https://www.aalyria.com/jobs) | Remote | Timeboxed design exercise and related coding exercise, followed by a technical/behavioral discussion with the team, and behavioral interview with leadership